 In addition to regular coursework, you’re provided with institutional support for travel to advanced courses at such institutions as Cold Spring Harbor and the Marine Biology Lab.
 In your first year of the program, you’ll also have the opportunity to attend the annual Society for Neuroscience meeting (SfN).

 - Lab rotations

 - Comprehensive written qualifying examination

-- Critical thinking and scientific writing course
+- Critical thinking, presentation skills, and scientific writing courses

 - Selection of thesis lab

 - Oral qualifying exam to determine advancement to candidacy

 - Completion of advanced neuroscience courses

 - Formation of thesis advisory committee